privacysandbox/protected-auction-services-docs/production_operation.md

 *   Repository structure: the open source repositories for the servers should be consistent and integrated with tooling.
 For example, for code indexing and search, continuous integration, continuous build, etc.
 *   Community contribution policies: these should be consistent between servers, especially where they share shared repositories for common components.
 *   Debugging tools: these are especially tricky to build for Protected Audience services because of the deliberate limitations of what the servers expose about their running state.
-We plan to publish separate explainers on this topic.
+We plan to publish separate explainers (e.g. [Debugging protected audience API sevices][1]) on this topic.

 ### Incident management